 I want to know more, more, more – how do I find out about your latest opportunities?

 Signing up to our free monthly newsletter is the best way to find out what we’re up to.
-You can do that at the bottom of every page on our website by using the ‘Stay in Touch’ option.
+You can do that at the bottom of every page on our website by using the ‘Stay in Touch’ option and here.

-You can also follow us on our social media channels where we shout (very loudly) about everything we’re up to as well as sharing great stuff from our partners and friends:
+You can also follow us on our social media channels where we share everything we’re up to as well as sharing great stuff from our partners and friends:

 Twitter – @STWevents